-Refer to chapters 5 and 13 in the 2008 Accountability Manual for detailed information on the standards for Gold Performance Acknowledgment.
+Any GPAs earned by a district or campus are listed on the cover page of the AEIS reports, following the Accountability Rating.
+Refer to Chapters 5 and 13 in the 2010 Accountability Manual for detailed information on the standards for Gold Performance Acknowledgment.

-See also Advanced Course/Dual Enrollment Completion, AP/IB Results, Attendance Rate, Comparable Improvement, RHSP/DAP Graduates, SAT/ACT Results, Texas Success Initiative (TSI) - Higher Education Readiness Component, and TAKS.
+See also Advanced Course/Dual Enrollment Completion, AP/IB Results, Attendance Rate, College-Ready Graduates, Comparable Improvement, RHSP/DAP Graduates, SAT/ACT Results, Texas Success Initiative, and TAKS.

-Graduates (Class of 2007): In the Profile section, this is the total number of graduates (including summer graduates) for the 2006-07 school year, as reported by districts in the fall of 2007.
+Graduates (Class of 2009): Shown in the Profile section, this is the total number of graduates (including summer graduates) for the 2008-09 school year, as reported by districts in the fall of 2009.
 The value includes 12th graders who graduated as well as graduates from other grades.
 Students in special education who graduate are included in the totals, and are also reported as a separate group.
 Special education graduates are students who graduated with a special education graduation type code or who received special education services their entire senior year (as determined by attendance data).
 Counts of students graduating under the recommended high school or distinguished achievement programs are also shown.

-Students graduating with the class of 2007 could be coded with one of the following graduation types:
+Students graduating with the class of 2009 could be coded with one of the following graduation types:

-- Minimum High School Program
+• Minimum High School Program

 - Recommended High School Program

 - Distinguished Achievement Program

 - Special Education student completing an IEP